Best Small Gas Grills in 2023

 The Weber Q1200 is simple to operate, small, and well-made, making it an ideal companion for a trip to the beach, camping, or stadium parking lot.
 With an electronic ignition, it's simple to start and warms up in approximately 10 to 15 minutes using a one-pound propane fuel canister.
 Dual porcelain-coated cast iron plates that are simple to clean after use.

 With a weight of 31 pounds and a width of just a few feet, the Q1200 will fit easily into the trunk of your vehicle.
-Even though it's tiny, it has 189 square inches of cooking area, which is plenty for a half-dozen burgers or a couple steaks.
+Even though it’s tiny, it has 189 square inches of cooking area, which is plenty for a half-dozen burgers or a couple of steaks.
 We particularly like the fold-out side tables, which provide essential prep room that a portable grill often lacks, as well as the cast iron clamshell cover with an integrated thermometer.

 - Cooking Area: 189 square inches